 Abstract

 Camel meat has gained popularity in Nigeria because of its perceived nutritional benefits and cultural significance.
 However, concerns about meat safety, particularly regarding foodborne pathogens such as Escherichia coli (E. coli), have arisen.
 This study assessed the prevalence and antimicrobial susceptibility of E. coli in fresh and ready-to-eat camel meat from Maiduguri Central Abattoir, with the goal of informing public health interventions.
-A total of 100 camel meat samples (50 fresh and 50 ready-to-eat) were analysed via standard microbiological techniques.
+A total of 100 camel meat samples (50 fresh and 50 ready-to-eat) were analysed via standard microbiological techniques including and biochemical tests.
+Antimicrobial susceptibility testing was performed using the disc diffusion method against antibiotics.
 The overall prevalence of E. coli was 41.0%, with a significantly greater prevalence in fresh camel meat (68.0%) than in ready-to-eat camel meat (14.0%).
 The isolates were highly susceptible to trimethoprim-sulfamethoxazole, ofloxacin, and pefloxacin (100% each) but highly resistant to penicillin (78%), ceftriaxone (61%), and ciprofloxacin (61%).
 These findings highlight the need for improved handling and processing procedures, judicious antibiotic use, and regular surveillance to mitigate E. coli contamination risks and combat antimicrobial resistance.
 The results of this study have important implications for food safety and public health in Nigeria, emphasizing good hygiene practices and responsible antibiotic use in the camel meat industry.

 Keywords